Topic

 Stress, Regulation and Choice

 Many people reach for alcohol not because they enjoy it in the moment, but because their nervous system is looking for relief.
-Stress, fatigue, emotional overload — these states narrow what feels available, and alcohol can become the fastest route to feeling different.
+Stress, fatigue, emotional overload.
+These states narrow what feels available, and alcohol can become the fastest route to feeling different.

 This topic explores the relationship between internal state and drinking behaviour.
 It looks at how stress and depletion change what the brain prioritises, why arousal and regulation matter more than willpower, and how the body’s need for equilibrium can drive choices that don’t match a person’s values.